ldrobnik/drobnik.writing/src/data/blognotes/markdown-quick-guide.md

 ## Resources

-If you want to learn more about Markdown, here are a couple of useful resources:
+If you want to learn more about Markdown or refresh your knowledge, here are a couple of useful resources:

 - [Short Markdown tutorial](https://commonmark.org/help/tutorial/index.html)
 - [Markdown cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)